SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Platforms.md

 }
 ```

-#### Download Shapefiles Uploaded by Competent Authorities
+#### Download Shapefiles Uploaded by Competent Authorities (Endpoint 3 for Platforms)

 **Overview**

-The shapefiles retrieval endpoint is designed to provide platforms with access to geospatial data in the form of shapefiles where the application procedure applies.
+The shapefiles retrieval endpoint is designed to provide platforms with access to geospatial data in the form of shapefiles where Member States want to receive activity data for.
 This endpoint allows platforms to request and download shapefiles.
 As a shapefile consists of at least 3 mandatory files (.shp, .shx, .dbf) we expect these to be uploaded within a ZIP file to the SDEP, we highly recommend to upload the .prj and .cpg file which are the projection files (with the coordinate system and project information) and the .cpg file which specifies the code page for the .dbf file.

 **Technical Implementation**